Overview of Instruments

 As in the other NCS surveys, Clinical Reappraisal Interviews were carried out in sub-samples of the NCS-A. These interviews were administered over the telephone using PAPI by trained clinical interviewers.
 Both the adolescent and one parent were interviewed.
 Reconciliation interviews were also carried out, as necessary, with the adolescents when parent reports were discrepant from adolescent reports.
 The results of adolescent (always interviewed first), subsequent parent clinical interviews, and reconciliation interviews with adolescents were recorded in the same PAPI interview schedule.
 The same clinical interviewer who carried out the adolescent interview also interviewed the parent of that adolescent and, when needed, carried out the reconciliation interview with the adolescent.
 Only 12-month disorders were assessed in the adolescent clinical reappraisal interviews.
 These interviews were based on the Kiddie Schedule for Affective Disorders and Schizophrenia (K-SADS).

-Finally, we include here the PAPI version of the World Health Organization's World Mental Health (WMH) Survey instrument.
-WMH is an initiative of WHO that is administering a modified version of the NCS-R interview schedule to nationally representative samples in approximately 28 countries around the world.
+Finally, we include here the PAPI version of the World Mental Health (WMH) Survey instrument.
+WMH began as an initiative of WHO to administer a modified version of the NCS-R interview schedule to nationally representative samples and surveys have been conducted in 30 countries to date.
 Some of these countries are using laptop computers to carry out their surveys, in which case they are using the NCS-R CAPI interview schedule (with modest changes, such as not asking about AFDC, asking about income in the local monetary units rather than in dollars, etc.).
 The majority, though, are unable to use laptops either for financial reasons or for logistical reasons (e.g., lack of access to a stable electrical supply).
 As a result, we developed a PAPI equivalent of the NCS-R interview schedule.
 This PAPI instrument uses less complex skip logic than the NCS-R instrument because the computer controls the skip sequences in the latter and these sequences can consequently be very complex.
 This need to simplify the skip logic required a number of simplifications of question wording as well.
 However, the vast majority of the questions in the WMH PAPI interview schedule are identical to those in the NCS-R interview schedule.

 The Baseline NCS and NCS-R data are available as a public use dataset through the Inter-university Consortium for Political and Social Research (ICPSR).